ivangood99/KDD/README.md

 # KDD_Project

-In this repo you can find Colab notebook with model for Kdd_project.Part_2 and all data you need to train it on your local machine or in colab.
+In this repo you can find notebook with model for Kdd_project.Part_2.
+All data you need to train it: https://www.kaggle.com/c/platesv2/data